 - GEOL G700 - Geological Problems (Morphometrics and the Quantitative Analysis of Morphology)

-The new PhD minor in the Anthropology of Food will also provide students interested in zooarchaeology the opportunity to study comparative food practices around the world.
+The new minor in the Anthropology of Food provides students interested in zooarchaeology the opportunity to study comparative food practices around the world.